- Risky Situations: Do not return by car if there is sedation, loss of balance, or oxygen need.

 Post-Exam Transport in Istanbul — Ground Reality

-Nova Ambulans serves 38 of Istanbul's 39 districts, so a patient leaving an outpatient clinic can be transferred to their preferred private hospital, to a residence in Sancaktepe, or to a care center in Avcılar without a coverage gap.
+Nova Ambulans serves all 39 of Istanbul's districts (25 on the European side and 14 on the Anatolian side), so a patient leaving an outpatient clinic can be transferred to their preferred private hospital, to a residence in Sancaktepe, or to a care center in Avcılar without a coverage gap.
 The dense hospital cluster on the Anatolian side along the Kadıköy–Pendik corridor and the European-side coastal strip from Bakırköy to Beylikdüzü create different bridge-versus-tunnel routing decisions that directly shape transport time and team planning.

 Scenario: Cardiac Suspicion After Outpatient Exam

 Imagine a 64-year-old patient who arrives for a routine outpatient visit on the Anatolian side and, during the exam, describes minutes-long chest tightness radiating to the left arm.
 If the ECG shows new ST changes or the pain recurs, the physician's first action is to send the patient to a monitored ambulance, not a taxi.
-The ESC 2023 Acute Coronary Syndromes guideline frames continuous ECG monitoring with defibrillation readiness during pre-hospital transport as the standard of care [7].
+The European Society of Cardiology (ESC) 2023 Acute Coronary Syndromes guideline frames continuous ECG monitoring with defibrillation readiness during pre-hospital transport as the standard of care [7].
 For this kind of transfer, a Nova Ambulans crew rolls with:

 - a 12-lead ECG recorder,